tientranzt/fruit_cart/README.md

 # Feature
 * Cart feature and beautiful UI
-* Count amount number when add fruit to cart
+* Count amount when add fruit to cart

 # Gallery